Pedal0/AlperAI/README.md

     pipenv install
     ```
     (PyInstaller should ideally be listed as a dev dependency in your `Pipfile` if you compile frequently.
 If not, you can install it in your pipenv environment: `pipenv install pyinstaller`)
-*   You will need an icon file in `.ico` format if you want to set a custom icon for the executable (e.g., `static/images/favicon.ico`).

 **Compilation Steps:**